pymeshtool

 - generate_split(splitop)

 Generate a split-list for a given mesh defined by the split operation splitop.
 The format of the split operations is: tagA1,tagA2,..:tagB1,../tagA1,..:tagB1../.. where ‘,’ separates tags, ‘:’ separates tag groups to split, ‘/’ separates split operations.
-The splitting is applied to the elements defined by the ‘tagA’ tags.
-These MUST NOT repeat between several split operations!
+The splitting is applied to the elements defined by the ‘tagA’ tags, so these must not repeat between several split operations!

 - Parameters: